-As mentioned in Section ~\ref{sec:BPT}, CL-AGNs are classified into a borderline region in BPT diagram between LINER and Seyfert.
-Some works \citep{2006ApJ...653L..25G,2009ApJ...698.1367G,2012Natur.485..217G,2014ApJ...780...44C,2014MNRAS.445.3263H,2016ApJ...826..188R} have shown that emission line ratios of TDEs are consistent with star-formation rather than AGN.
-It can be also explained by the long light travel time for TDE continuum emissions to reach the NLR.
-However, some studies suggested that TDEs can happen in AGN host galaxies, given that the dense star-formation clouds and pre-existing accretion disk can increase the chance of star encountering tidal and reduce the relaxation time \citep{2006JPhCS..54..293P,2017ApJ...843..106B}.
+As mentioned in Section ~\ref{sec:BPT}, CL-AGNs are classified into a borderline region in the BPT diagram between LINER and Seyfert.
+Some works \citep{2006ApJ...653L..25G,2009ApJ...698.1367G,2012Natur.485..217G,2014ApJ...780...44C,2014MNRAS.445.3263H,2016ApJ...826..188R} have shown that the emission line ratios of TDEs are consistent with star-formation rather than AGN.
+This can also be explained by the long light travel time for TDE continuum emissions to reach the NLR.
+However, some studies have suggested that TDEs can happen in AGN host galaxies, given that the dense star-formation clouds and preexisting accretion disk can increase the chance of stars encountering tidal disruption and reduce the relaxation time \citep{2006JPhCS..54..293P,2017ApJ...843..106B}.
 In fact, some TDEs were indeed found in weak AGNs \citep{2011ApJ...740...85W,2017ApJ...843..106B}.
 So it's hard to exclude the TDE scenario based on the CL-AGN BPT diagram alone.
-Further works on comparing the distribution of CL-AGNs and the confirmed TDEs on the BPT diagram are helpful to solve this problem.
+Further works on comparing the distributions of the CL-AGNs and the confirmed TDEs on the BPT diagram will be helpful for solving this problem.